Every 35 seconds, someone chooses MORE THAN ^

 What to do when your dog or cat dies at home

-Reaching out to your vet is usually a good place to start.
-They’ll be able to talk you through what to do next.
+Reaching out to your vet is usually a good place to start, as they’ll be able to talk you through what to do next.
 You might want to find out if your vet can collect your pet’s remains or if you need to take your pet to them.
 Then you can make plans to suit your needs.

-Decide what you'd like to do with your pet's remains
+Deciding what to do with your pet's remains

 There are a number of options open to you.

-Many people choose to bury their pet at home as a way of keeping them close.
-It can also be an important act of closure, giving you the chance to celebrate your pet’s life.
-You may choose to lay a plaque, place a statue or plant a tree in their memory.
+Many people choose to bury their pet at home as an act of closure, giving them chance to celebrate their pet’s life.
+If you choose this option, you could lay a plaque, place a statue or plant a tree in their memory.
 You might not wish to bury your pet at home if you rent or are likely to move out of your property in the near future.

-It may also be a good idea to check with your local council before going ahead, especially if you live in a city where there could be area-wide restrictions on animal burials.
+It may also be a good idea to check with your local council first, as some areas have restrictions in place.

 Cremation